rpdelaney/l4d2-tourney-rules/rules.md

 “ghost mode” is allowed.

 ######6.2.6 Red tint
-Modifying or removing the red tint while spawned as special infected or tank
+Modifying or removing the red tint that appears while spawned as special infected or tank is allowed.

 ######6.2.7 Console variables ("cvars")
 In-game configuration files and scripts that do not exploit “cheat”